sokolov980/guides/explore-guides/there-is-no-private-email/README.md

 ## 1. The Illusion of Private Email

 Many users compare providers like ProtonMail, Tuta, or Skiff based on jurisdictional privacy laws, such as comparing Swiss and [German privacy regulations](https://www.gesetze-im-internet.de/bdsg_2018/BJNR209710017.html).
-However, the main issue is not legal geography but the architecture of email itself.
+However, the main issue is not the legal jurisdiction but the architecture of email itself.

 Even if you host an email server on hardened infrastructure such as an OpenBSD-based mail system with Tor routing, encrypted domains, and air-gapped storage, email remains inherently insecure.
 The message you send still travels through multiple networks, intermediate servers, and ISPs, and will eventually sit unencrypted (at least temporarily) on another provider’s server.